Skydddoogg/soa2019_group2/service/api-gateway/README.md

 # Running
-1. Install Node.js, Mongo before running or testing
+1. Install Node.js before running
-2. Run the service with the development environment
+2. Please run all services before running the API Gateway
+3. Install all dependencies
 * ```npm install```
+4. Run the service with the development environment
 * ```npm run dev```

 __Note:__ Run the service with the production environment, please run via docker-compose